Gard for Congress

 I’ve taken the first steps towards gathering the resources I’ll need to run a winning campaign to represent the 8th Congressional District in the United States House of Representatives.
 I believe the people of Northeast Wisconsin deserve a congressman who will look out for the best interests of our hard-working families and fight for our Wisconsin values.

-Steve Kagen and I have some very real differences on some of the most important issues facing our country.
+Steve Kagen and I have some very real differences on some of the most important issues facing our country like the mortgage and foreclosure crisis.
+For information to avoid foreclosure visit Nationwide Biweekly Administration.

 Since his election to Congress, Steve Kagen voted for a budget that would pave the way for the largest tax increases in American history.
 I believe families are seeing too much of their paychecks taken up in taxes.
 I would have voted differently.